CakeML/cakeml/examples/pseudo_bool/cp_encoding/README.md

 An ILP-style language designed as an intermediate layer for CP encodings

 [ilp_to_pbScript.sml](ilp_to_pbScript.sml):
-Formalization of the ILP to PB phase and the full encoder
+Formalization of the ILP to PB phase and the full encoder CP to PB